MJ Naidu Super Speciality Hospital

 Common Orthopedic Conditions

 Common Orthopedic Conditions and How to Recognize Them Facebook Twitter Youtube Instagram Common orthopedic conditions like arthritis and bursitis affect the musculoskeletal system and cause pain and dysfunction, hampering the daily routine.
 Unlike accidental or traumatic ortho problems, chronic orthopedic conditions tend to be progressive in nature getting worse over time.
 They may be genetic or age-related, or they may be caused by overuse.
 Some of the common orthopedic conditions: People suffering from ortho problems should consult an orthopedic specialist and identify the causes and prevention practices if any.
 The following are the common orthopedic conditions: 1.
 Osteoarthritis Symptoms: Joint pain, and stiffness, especially in knees and hips.
 This affects the common weight-bearing joints like knees, hips, and spine.
 It destroys the connective tissue between the bones, increasing friction and pain.
 2. Rotator Cuff Tears Symptoms: Shoulder pain, weakness, limited mobility.
 Rotator cuff tear occurs in people who repeatedly perform the same shoulder motions.
 It is a tear in the tissues connecting muscle to bone tendons in the shoulder joint.
 3. Carpal Tunnel Syndrome Symptoms: Numbness, tingling in hand and arm.
 This is another common orthopedic condition in which the thumb and three middle fingers get affected due to a nerve passing through the carpal tunnel located at the bottom of the wrist.
 4. ACL Injuries Symptoms: Knee pain, and instability, especially after twisting.
 This affects the knee and is a tear or sprain of the anterior cruciate ligament (ACL), which is a band of tissue that connects the thighbone to the shinbone.
 These injuries are common and occur during sports.
 5. Tendonitis Symptoms: Pain and swelling around tendons, often in the shoulder or knee.
 Tendonitis affects the tendons (these are strands of connective tissue between muscles and bone) and occurs due to repetitive strain or overuse.
 6. Spinal Stenosis Symptoms: Back pain, leg numbness, weakness when walking.
 Under this orthopedic condition, the narrowing of the spinal canal puts additional pressure on the spinal cord and nerve roots.
 This commonly affects the lower back and the neck.
 7. Osteoporosis Arthritis Symptoms: Affects the bones making them fragile and porous.
 This orthopedic condition affects the bones and makes them fragile and brittle.
 It reduces joint mobility and function.
-Risk Factors for Common Orthopedic Diseases: Age: Common orthopedic conditions like arthritis and osteoarthritis occur as age increases.
+You may be interested to know – Hairline Fracture Risk Factors for Common Orthopedic Diseases: Age: Common orthopedic conditions like arthritis and osteoarthritis occur as age increases.
 Heredity: If your family has a history of arthritis or osteoporosis, you might be more likely to experience these orthopedic conditions as well.
 Weight: Being overweight increases the risk of developing arthritis, while people who are underweight with low muscle mass may be more prone to osteoporosis.
 Lifestyle Factors: Sedentary lifestyle: Not getting enough physical activity can raise your chances of developing arthritis.
 Excessive activity: On the flip side, overexerting yourself without proper protection can cause orthopedic diseases like bursitis.
 Repetitive hand movements: Activities like typing or certain sports can lead to carpal tunnel syndrome if done for extended periods.
 MJ Naidu Hospitals: Advancing Orthopedic Care for a Pain-Free Future The orthopedic specialists at MJ Naidu Hospitals are bringing the future into the present with advanced treatment expertise that helps you reduce pain, regain mobility, and return to normal for your daily routine defeating orthopedic diseases.
 Whether you’re dealing with swimmer’s shoulder, runner’s knee, golfer’s elbow (also known as tennis elbow and baseball elbow), jumper’s knee, carpal tunnel syndrome, or any other chronic common orthopedic conditions, we’re here to help.
 MJ Naidu Hospitals has doctors and surgeons who specialize in: Knee Pain and Treatment Hip Pain and Treatment Shoulder Pain and Treatment Back Pain and Treatment Hand/Wrist Pain and Treatment Foot/Ankle Pain and Treatment Connect with Our Orthopedic SpecialistsWhether you’re seeking assistance with an existing condition, need an orthopedic diagnosis, or are looking for help with recovery and rehabilitation, MJ Naidu Hospitals’ orthopedic specialists are here to assist.
 We offer comprehensive treatments and services to support your health and healing of orthopedic diseases.
 From joint preservation to replacement, the orthopedic surgeons at MJ Naidu Hospitals are pioneering new treatments for orthopedic conditions that enhance patients’ lives.
 Here, you don’t have to settle for ordinary orthopedic care.
 Visit us for extraordinary care from specialists who are setting new standards in orthopedic excellence.
 FAQ 1.
 What are the orthopedic conditions?
 Orthopedic conditions like arthritis and bursitis affect the joints and cause pain and discomfort in carrying out routine activities.
 2. What is the most common ortho problem?
 The most common ortho problem is arthritis and rheumatoid arthritis, which affects the knees and lower back most of the time.
 3. What is orthopedic disorder?
 Orthopedic impairment affects the musculoskeletal system and impacts the daily functioning requiring medical assistance.
 4. What is the most common joint condition?
 Some common joint diseases include osteoarthritis, gout, rheumatoid arthritis, and spondylitis.
 Joint diseases include conditions affecting the joints, bones, tendons, ligaments, cartilage, and surrounding muscles invoking weakness and pain, often making the bones brittle and fragile.
 Schedule your appointment today.
 Table of Contents Some of the common orthopedic conditions Risk Factors for Common Orthopedic Diseases MJ Naidu Hospitals: Advancing Orthopedic Care for a Pain-Free Future FAQ MJNaidu hospital latest Updates delivered straight to your inbox Follow Us You have been successfully Subscribed!
 Ops!
 Something went wrong, please try again.

 Why Physiotherapy for Post-Surgery Recovery is Crucial?